John Buchanan (rugby union, born 1896)

-Sir John Buchanan (18 June 1896 – 19 February 1976) was a Scotland international rugby union player.
+Sir John Cecil Rankin Buchanan (18 June 1896 – 19 February 1976) was a Scotland international rugby union player.
 He was knighted in the Queen's 1961 Birthday Honours, as a Medical advisor to the Secretary of State for the Colonies.

+Life

+Buchanan was born in 1896 in Blantyre in what is now Malawi.
+His parents were Cecelia Mackenzie Ferrie, from Campsie in Scotland and John Buchanan who was a leading figure in what became Malawi.
+When Cecilia was pregnant in 1896, they set off to return Scotland.
+His father died at Chinde from fever in Mozambique on 9 March 1896.

 Rugby Union career

 Amateur career

 Buchanan played for Stewart's College FP.